blekhmanlab/host_gene_microbiome_interactions/Tutorial/README.md

 Step 2: Tune hyperparameters

-This step uses grid-search that takes a while, so we precomputed penalty values for demo dataset that you can set and skip to Step 3.
+This step uses grid-search that takes a while to run, so we precomputed penalty values for demo dataset that you can set as follows, and skip to Step 3.
 ```R
 bestpenaltyX <- 0.05
 bestpenaltyY <- 0.3222